Take a musical ride on the Gold Rush Trail

 (Driving time: 3 tracks from Pharis and Jason’s second album Long Gone Out West Blues)

-There’s a hotel with cafe and pub, post office, and further south is camping at Cedar Point Provincial Park and the Cedar City Museum.
+There’s a hotel with a cafe and pub, post office, and further south is camping at Cedar Point Provincial Park and the Cedar City Museum.
 This is a good spot for a pit stop before heading up the gravel road to Quesnel Forks.

 Likely to Quesnel Forks:

 (Driving time: 3 tracks from the Romeros’ first duet album A Passing Glimpse)

 Robson Street and old ghost town buildings at the Quesnel Forks heritage site

 For a ghost town, this place is well kept.